mongodb/docs-golang/source/includes/quick-start/atlas-setup.rst

    .. step:: Create a free tier cluster

-      Complete the :atlas:`Get Started with Atlas </getting-started>` guide to set up a new Atlas account,create a free tier MongoDB cluster, load datasets, and interact with the data.
+      Complete the :atlas:`Get Started with Atlas </getting-started>` guide to set up a new Atlas account, create a free tier MongoDB cluster, load datasets, and interact with the data.

    .. step:: Save your credentials